 Commercial and Civil Litigation

-In addition to his offshore work, Nicholas is part of the 7 Bedford Row Commercial Team and has considerable experience representing clients in multi-track commercial and civil litigation involving civil fraud allegations, banking and insolvency disputes, the interpretation of solicitors retainer agreements and other contractual disputes (including credit hire, unfair terms, sale of goods, agency and misrepresentation), personal injury and insolvency matters.
+In addition to his offshore work, Nicholas is part of the 7 Bedford Row Commercial Team and has considerable experience representing clients in multi-track commercial and civil litigation involving civil fraud allegations, banking and insolvency disputes, the interpretation of solicitors retainer agreements and other contractual disputes (including credit hire, unfair terms, sale of goods, agency and misrepresentation), personal injury and clinical negligence matters.
 He is happy to consider instructions on a CFA basis in appropriate cases.
 Nicholas was formerly a tutor in Company Law for undergraduate law students at University College London.

 Complex Fraud and Criminal Litigation